Panthera spelaea: Research history and taxonomy

-In 2001, the subspecies P. spelaea vereshchagini was proposed for seven specimens found in Siberia and Yukon, which have smaller skulls and teeth than the average P. spelaea.
+In 2001, the subspecies Panthera spelaea vereshchagini was proposed for seven specimens found in Siberia and Yukon, which have smaller skulls and teeth than the average P. spelaea.
 Before 2020, genetic analysis using ancient DNA provided no evidence for their distinct subspecific status; DNA signatures from P. spelaea from Europe and Alaska were indistinguishable, suggesting one large panmictic population.
 However, analysis of mitochondrial genome sequences from 31 cave lions showed that they fall into two monophyletic clades.
 One lived across western Europe and the other was restricted to Beringia during the Pleistocene.
 For this reason, the Beringian population is considered a distinct subspecies, P. s. vereshchagini.